junxit/us-congress-bills-110/metadata.md

 - 2007-02-12 — Reported by the Committee on Transportation.
 H. Rept.
 110-11.
 - 2007-02-12 — Reported by the Committee on Transportation.
 H. Rept.
 110-11.
 - 2007-02-13 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2007-06-06 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2007-11-07 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 110-224.
+- 2007-11-07 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 110-224.
+- 2007-11-07 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 475.